gaelfoppolo/self-service-data-analytics/instructions/AWS/AMI.md

 We now have our image.
 Let's use it.
 Two ways.

 - from the list of your AMIs: select the AMI and click **Launch**.
-You can then change the details like any instance before lauching.
+You can then change the details like any instance before launching.
 - from EC2 instances list: when you choose the OS, on the left side you can select **My AMIs** and chose your image